 One day, in the future, I am certain we will look back at our education system and cringe.

 Every parent or grandparent can tell you a barbaric tale about themselves or someone they knew who got the cane.
-From being belted to strapped to the Victorians’ use of the dunce’s cap, you name it, our education system has done it.
+From being belted to strapped, to the Victorians’ use of the dunce’s cap, you name it, our education system has done it.

-That’s without the most damaging use of punitive punishments: humiliation.
+That’s without the most damaging use of punitive punishments – humiliation.

-He was told to stand up behind his desk and repeat after the battle-axe teacher (who by the way bathed in Picasso perfume and had an out-dated perm), the following words:
+He was told to stand up behind his desk and repeat after the battle-axe teacher (who at the time bathed in Picasso perfume and had an out-dated perm) the following words:

 The old crow never considered that if he could’ve done the homework then perhaps he would’ve.

 Which leads me back to the subject of using exclusions.

 Who ever thought the idea up of using exclusions as a tool for discipline?

 I know let’s segregate you, that’ll teach you a lesson.
 Well, I’d like to stick that brainiac in the corner, facing just a wall for company and stick a hat on them with a capital D.